 This pub was editorially chosen for inclusion by Londonist.

-This place is, far and away, the most interesting thing on Farringdon Street, the Square Mile's dullest road.
-The name remembers Robert Harrild, a famous printer of the early 19th century whose factories were hereabouts.
+This place is, far and away, the most interesting thing on Farringdon Street, the Square Mile's dullest road, blighted by modern groundscrapers.
+The name remembers Robert Harrild, a famous printer of the early 19th century (and Wren-steeple saver) whose factories were hereabouts.
 His machinery is all over the food menu.

 It's a spacious old building, from the same stable as the splendid Well and Bucket in Shoreditch.
 Indeed, the decor and concept is all very familiar, with skull portraits on the walls, a copper-topped bar and electrical fittings, light-coloured bricks and dark woods.
 A vast skylight illuminates the comfy back room.

 Drinkers of rare ales will squeal, with two or three unfamiliar casks, many more on keg (including a couple of powerful tipples above 10%), and a lot o' bottles.

 The food menu — in common with other branches of this chain — is among the best pub food we've ever sampled.
 Fresh oysters are a speciality, but they also do a stonking haddock if that's more your thing.